Codesota · OCR · Failure ModesHome/OCR/Failure Modes

 Post-Processing

-• -Spell check: Language-aware correction (Hunspell)
+• Spell check: Language-aware correction (Hunspell)

-• -Format validation: Regex for dates, numbers, IDs
+• Format validation: Regex for dates, numbers, IDs

-• -Confidence filtering: Flag low-confidence regions for review
+• Confidence filtering: Flag low-confidence regions for review

-• -Multi-engine voting: Run 2-3 engines, take consensus
+• Multi-engine voting: Run 2-3 engines, take consensus

-• -LLM correction: Use GPT/Claude to fix obvious errors
+• LLM correction: Use GPT/Claude to fix obvious errors

 Quality Assurance

-• -Sample-based auditing: Manually verify 1-5% of output
+• Sample-based auditing: Manually verify 1-5% of output

-• -Known-document testing: Include test documents with ground truth
+• Known-document testing: Include test documents with ground truth

-• -Confidence thresholds: Route low-confidence to human review
+• Confidence thresholds: Route low-confidence to human review

-• -Error tracking: Log and categorize failures for improvement
+• Error tracking: Log and categorize failures for improvement

 When to Accept Failure

-• XSeverely damaged documents: 40%+ text obscured
+• ×Severely damaged documents: 40%+ text obscured

 Choose your model based on your primary failure mode, not just overall accuracy.